stashed/docs/docs/concepts/crds/backupbatch.md

 - **tempDir :** Stash mounts an `emptyDir` for holding temporary files.
 It is also used for `caching` for faster backup performance.
 You can configure the `emptyDir` using `tempDir` section.
 You can also disable `caching` using this field.
 For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#spectempdir).

 - **interimVolumeTemplate :** For some targets (i.e. some databases), Stash can't directly pipe the dumped data to the uploading process.
 In this case, it has to store the dumped data temporarily before uploading to the backend. `interimVolumeTemplate` specifies a PVC template for holding those  data temporarily.
 Stash will create a PVC according to the template and use it to store the data temporarily.
 This PVC will be deleted according to the [backupHistoryLimit](#specbackuphistorylimit).
 For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specinterimvolumetemplate).

+#### spec.executionOrder

+`spec.executionOrder` specifies whether Stash should backup the targets sequentially or in parallel.
+If `spec.executionOrder` is set to `Parallel`, Stash will start backup of all the targets simultaneously.
+If it is set to `Sequential`, Stash will not start backup of a target until all the previous members has completed their backup process.
+The default value of this field is `Parallel`.

 #### spec.hooks